 - ► Clean the condensate trap regularly. - 1.
-Unlock the condensate trap. - 2.
+Whilst supporting the condensate trap, firmly press the unlock mechanism, until an audible click is heard. - 2.
 Pull the condensate trap forwards and tilt to the left for draining. - 3.
 Once empty pull the hose from the condensate trap.